Earth's Habitat Change

 Pouchulu's Wörlgtor, (dead end refuge), study from Travelling Visions, Torcello, Italy, 1999.
 Black pencil on Canson.

-Architects, as a committed institutional body related to solving humanist problems of living, urbanity and art, no longer exist.
-Indeed, there are brilliant individuals, colleagues like my mentor Sir Peter Cook, or the late Jan Kaplický (1937-2009), who produced a life work of wit and inspiration.
-But collectively, we decided to ignore the perspective of future paradigms.
-Of all traditional professions, ours used to work within reality, improving urban life, institutions, public spaces, leisure, travelling, all was part of a magnificent repertoire of activities related to progress.
-But when cars, marketing and consumerism -designed by electronic engineers and technocrats- started to kidnap our professional spirit, that noble reality vanished.
-Modern civilisation till the late 19th and early 20th century was, somehow, an intrinsically well balanced existence between us and nature, where architecture was a link between both.
-Dear colleagues: we have to prepare a long-term plan in order not only to re-organise our existing urban settlements, but also to create survival cities in feasible regions, with the assisance of wealthy individuals and (in a few countries) with the help of reliable governments.
-Architects must become leaders in environmental and habitat issues.
+Architects, as a committed institutional body related to solving problems of living, urbanity and art, no longer exist.
+Architects used to organise society.
+A well developed city can structure our life beautifully.
+Collectively, we decided to ignore the perspective of future paradigms.
+Of all traditional professions, ours used to work in reality in a silent way, improving urban life, institutions, public spaces and art, travelling, all was part of a magnificent repertoire of activities related to sociability and progress.
+But when cars, marketing, advertising and consumerism -designed and exposed by technocrats- started to kidnap our professional spirit, that noble reality vanished.
+Modern civilisation, till the late 19th and early 20th century was, somehow, an intrinsically well balanced existence between us and nature: architecture was a link between man and the Universe.
+Dear colleagues, we have to prepare a long-term plan in order not only to re-organise our existing urban settlements, but also to create new towns in feasible regions, with the assisance of wealthy individuals and with the help of reliable communities.
+We must re-educate people.
+Architects should become (again) educators of urban life.
+He must become leaders in environmental and habitat issues.
 Architecture teaching must be dramatically renewed, taking notice not only of the five commands mentioned above -which should be applied from now on, every day- but paying attention to children's education regarding nature and architecture.
 In that delicate combination lays a future feasable habitat, and it is possible.

 Pouchulu's Wörlgtor (detail), study from Travelling Visions, Torcello, Italy, 1999.
 Black pencil on Canson.